 I noticed quite quickly how family friendly Willows farm is.
 Toilets are large enough to take in a buggy, and a large number have baby changing facilities rather than there being only a couple.

 There are no steps across the site making it fully accessible for both buggies and wheelchairs, although in some areas the terrain can be a bit uneven.
 I also observed how clean and well-kept the grounds and activity areas were, and we saw more than one litter picker throughout our day.
 Well done Willows.

-There are as couple of eateries onsite – one under cover , a canteen style which was very clean and spacious.
+There are a couple of eateries onsite – one undercover, a canteen-style which was very clean and spacious.
 Plus a Farmhouse BBQ along with a couple of huts selling ice creams, drinks and doughnuts.
 We didn’t eat at any of these as we bought our own packed lunch, but we did buy drinks and ice creams.
 Although the price was more expensive than the high street, it was no worse than other days out.
-There are lots of picnic spaces around the site, and an indoor area.
+There are lots of picnic spaces around the site and an indoor area.
 I was really impressed that the outdoor picnic tables had a roof structure around them, offering protection for the family from the sun, these were also themed with farm animals – another lovely touch from Willows.

 Panning for god involved taking a pan and sifting through the sand and water looking for a little piece of gold.
 If you collected five or so, you could take them to the hut and collect a certificate/prize.
 It was lovely in the hot weather seeing the little ones with their hands in the water – they were loving it.